ARMmbed/mbed-os-examples-docs_only/Flow-Control/README.md

 # Application Flow Control

-The examples in this folder utilize Blinky in order to explore flow control and task management in Arm Mbed OS applications.
+The examples in this folder use Blinky to explore flow control and task management in Arm Mbed OS applications.
+To see them in context, please see the [published documentation](https://os.mbed.com/docs/mbed-os/v5.12/tutorials/application-flow-control.html).